IM56/IM56.github.io/kamisdescent.md

 In spite of these difficulties, I managed to develop a workable solution to meet these requirements and produce a working prototype, but the game remained scripted in Blueprints for the rest of the project.

 ### One Controller, Two Characters
 Part of UE4's architecture stipulates a one-to-one relationship between characters and controllers.
-The <code>PlayerController</code> class
+The <code>PlayerController</code> class is an abstraction of player input, mapping button presses to a <code>Pawn</code>'s response, such as moving, firing etc. Whilst a <code>PlayerController</code> can be assigned to a different <code>Pawn</code>
+at run-time, it cannot serve multiple pawns simultaneously, which was problematic for our design.

+To workaround this, I chose to give both Kami and the Wisp their own respective <code>PlayerController</code>s as components of the player's main <code>PlayerController</code>, adding a layer of indirection between player input and character actions.
+When the player presses a button, the main controller accepts this input and forwards it to the intended character's <code>PlayerController</code>, which processes the input and effects the desired character action.

+***

 ## Gameplay trailer